thepassle/analyzer2/README.md

 You can also write custom plugins to extend the functionality to fit what your project needs.
 You can extract custom JSDoc tags for example, or implement support for a new Web Component library.

+> You can use the [online playground](https://custom-elements-manifest.netlify.app/) for quickly prototyping plugin ideas, right in the browser

 A plugin is a function that returns an object.
 There are several hooks you can opt in to:

 - **collectPhase**: First passthrough through the AST of all modules in a project, before continuing to the `analyzePhase`.
 Runs for each module, and gives access to a Context object that you can use for sharing data between phases, and gives access to the AST nodes of your source code.
 This is useful for collecting information you may need access to in a later phase.